 Research briefing series

 We created the Drinkaware Research Briefing series to reach out to all stakeholders to build a community of active and interested researchers in the health and behaviour change space.
 We encourage collaboration both with us and each other through creating an opportunity where we can collectively discuss issues relating to alcohol in Ireland and in so doing, contribute to sharing learnings and knowledge.
 Email Dr Ann Stokes, Research & Impacts Manager, to be added to our email invite list for future events.
+We are currently looking at new ways to deliver our research briefings.

 Why don’t we do what we know is good for us?
 How can we change that?